Tuesday, March 10, 2026

 There is also the matter of Dubs for things that have been out in Japan, Girls Und Panzer Das Finale 4 and Lupin The IIIrd Immortal Bloodlines is confirmed to be getting a Dub already, I'm hoping Zenigata and the Two Lupins will as well.

-Update January 18th: I had more or less given up on trying to follow anymore PreCure shows, I respect the franchise immensely but a stretched episode show to nail thing just right to engage me.
-But then I learned the new 2026 PreCure starting in February will be in part a Detective Show with a Detective Conan reference in the trailer, and so I figure I outta give it a show.
+Update January 18th: I had more or less given up on trying to follow anymore PreCure shows, I respect the franchise immensely but a stretched out episodic show to nail thing just right to engage me.
+But then I learned the new 2026 PreCure starting in February will be in part a Detective Show with a Detective Conan reference in the trailer, and so I figure I should give it a show.